TABLE OF CONTENTS:

 VEDAMO platform supports screen sharing with audio.

-This means that the participants can share the sound coming from their computer (from a media player or a tab in the browser) without using a microphone.
+This means that the participants can share the sound coming from their computer (another tab in the same browser) without using a microphone.
 If they want to participate in the conversation they will have to enable their microphones.

 For example, if someone wants to share a YouTube video or an mp3 file played on his/her device outside the virtual classroom, they can do that by sharing their screen with audio.